EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.xray_abs

 Bound-free absorption from neutral hydrogen column density.
-Package: AstroUtil.spec Description: Given the neutral Hydrogen column density, calculate the bound-free attenuation of X-rays as a function of wavelength
+Package: AstroUtil.spec Description: Given the neutral Hydrogen column density, calculate the bound-free attenuation of X-rays as a function of wavelength in the ISM.